GoogleCloudPlatform/weasis-chcapi-extension/README.md

 Plugin enables Weasis Viewer users access to [Google Cloud Healthcare API](https://cloud.google.com/healthcare) DICOM data.
 It utilizes [DICOMweb REST API](https://cloud.google.com/healthcare/docs/how-tos/dicomweb) to interact with Google Cloud services.

+:warning: Since [Weasis](https://nroduit.github.io/en/getting-started/) 3.8, it is no longer necessary to install the weasis-chcapi-extension plugin to access to Google Cloud Healthcare API.
+Downloading exams from a Google repository can be done directly through the DICOM import module with a [DICOMWeb node configuration](https://nroduit.github.io/en/tutorials/dicomweb-config/).

 ### Features

 * Login using your Google account